Detailed content of our market study

 1.1 Definition and presentation

-Italy has become an important center for the production of high-quality chocolate, with an artisanal tradition known for its quality, with internationally renowned brands, an average of 3.1kg of chocolate is consumed per person in a year, well below the European average of 6.35kg.
+Italy has become an important center for high-quality chocolate production, with a tradition of craftsmanship known for its quality and internationally renowned brands, an average of 3.1kg of chocolate is consumed per person in a year, well below the European average of 6.35kg.
 Italians' favorite chocolate is dark, with milk chocolate following.

 1.2 Global market